chrispfchung/Whats-Your-Ticket-Worth/README.md

 <br>

 Findings:<br>
-- The month of November has the greatest impact on the price, with the event coefficient 144 while the next highest month is at 28.
+- The month of November has the highest coefficient with 144 with the event coefficient 144 while the next highest month is at 28.
+However, there are very few events in November compared to the other months so the result should be taken with a grain of salt.
 - Venue score is the highest coefficient but the value is between 0 and 1.
 In other words, price for venue score increase by 2.1 per .01.
 - Small capacity venues, events starting at 5 or 10, and events in August yield higher values.
 - Events starting at 11, in a large venue, in October, yield exceptionally lower prices.